weibowen555/weibowen555.github.io/_pages/about.md

 Hello!
 My name is Bowen Wei, and I am a third-year Ph.D. student in Computer Science at George Mason University.
 I am fortunate to be advised by Professor Ziwei Zhu.

 My research spans trustworthy and interpretable AI and agentic reinforcement learning (RL) for large language models.
-I develop prototypebased, symbolic, and explanation-driven methods to make model behavior transparent, fair, and robust, enabling users to understand and trust AI decisions in high-stakes settings.
+I develop prototypebased, symbolic, and explanation-driven methods to make model behavior transparent, and robust, enabling users to understand and trust AI decisions in high-stakes settings.
 In parallel, I study RL and post-training techniques that distill multi-agent reasoning into single, verifiable agents—improving reasoning quality, evidence attribution, and causal grounding.
-Together, these directions aim to advance AI systems that are both interpretable in their inner logic and competent in autonomous, evidence-based reasoning.
+Together, these directions aim to advance AI systems that are both interpretable and competent in reasoning.

 <!-- News and latest posts blocks -->
 {% include news.liquid %}          <!-- remove this line to hide “news” -->